trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/truffle-with-metamask.md

     App.web3Provider = web3.currentProvider;
     web3 = new Web3(web3.currentProvider);
   } else {
-    // If no injected web3 instance is detected, fallback to Ganache CLI.
+    // If no injected web3 instance is detected, fallback to Ganache.
     App.web3Provider = new web3.providers.HttpProvider('http://127.0.0.1:8545');
     web3 = new Web3(App.web3Provider);
   }